clintonmead/clintonmead.github.io/index.md

 #### CRUD-Style Type Generation

-In web applications, CRUD-style datatypes are common, involving entities one wants to create, read, update, delete, and often perform bulk queries on.
+In web applications, CRUD-style datatypes are common, involving entities that need to be created, read, updated, deleted, and often queried in bulk.
 This involves several components:

 1. A backing database
 2. Serialization/deserialization code